Adrianapip/Influenza_17-18/README.md

 ---

-# Question 1: What strains were included in the 2017-18 vaccine?
+Question 1: What strains were included in the 2017-18 vaccine?
+Last flu season (2017-18) was severe compared to previous years.
+The CDC classified the season as having an overall "High" severity across all age groups.
+Previous years yielded largely low to moderate seasons.

+(What exactly does “High Severity” mean?
+There are many factors that contribute to this classification, but mainly it’s based on flu-related hospitalizations and deaths.
+To explore the details further, here are excellent resources/graphs tracking this data: the US monitoring system [FluView](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) and the [WHO's FluNet](https://www.who.int/influenza/resources/charts/en/).)

-Early in 2017, the WHO announced its [recommended composition of the influenza vaccine](http://www.who.int/influenza/vaccines/virus/recommendations/2017_18_north/en/):
+Early in 2017, the WHO announced its recommended composition of the influenza vaccine:

-* A/Michigan/45/2015 (H1N1)pdm09-like virus
+* A/Michigan/45/2015 (H1N1) pdm09-like virus
 * A/Hong Kong/4801/2014 (H3N2)-like virus
 * B/Brisbane/60/2008-like virus
 * B/Phuket/3073/2013-like virus (for quadrivalent vaccine)

+For these recommendations, an expert panel examines:
-An expert panel sources and studies recent surveillance data of the virus, clinical antibody studies of currently circulating viruses, and predictive models of genetic/antigenic changes to come up with these recommendations.
+* recent surveillance data of the virus;
+* clinical antibody studies of currently circulating viruses; and
+* predictive models of genetic/antigenic changes.

 Each country then formulates their own vaccine based on regional requirements and observations.

-Last flu season (2017-18) was severe compared to previous years.
-The CDC classified the season as having an overall ["High" severity](https://www.cdc.gov/flu/professionals/classifies-flu-severity.htm) across all age groups.
-Previous years yielded largely low to moderate seasons.

-What exactly does “High Severity” mean?
-There are many factors that contribute to this classification, but mainly it’s based on flu-related hospitalizations and deaths.
-To explore the details further, here are excellent resources/graphs tracking this data: the US monitoring system [FluView](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) and the [WHO's FluNet](https://www.who.int/influenza/resources/charts/en/).

 ## Question 2 and 3 will require [analyzing records from a flu database, which is in the attached notebook.](https://github.com/Adrianapip/Influenza_Vaccine/blob/master/Influenza_1129.ipynb)